Yoga Abhyas - Aahar (Food)

 -Avoid intake of cold/hot water/tea/coffee.

--Eat as per whether.
+-Eat as per weather.
 Whatever seasonal vegetables/fruits/salad as per suitable to your body.

 -Avoid all packaged food, smelly food.